AndreWohnsland/skillplotter/docs/usage.md

     You can also use numbers for your categories to order them by increasing number.
     This is useful if you want a specific, non-alphabetical order of the categories.

-This will use the skill group `group1` to plot the skills.

 ### Defining the Output File